- How often do air filters need to be changed?

 Do bigger air conditioning units perform better?

-Your system starting and stopping more often will cause it to use more energy and wear down faster.
+Your system starting and stopping more often , may cause it to use more energy and wear down faster.
 Longer run cycles are more efficient.

 How long does HVAC equipment last?